neumino/neumino.github.io/movies.md

-### Cha Cha Real Smooth
+### Love &amp; Gelato
-*Released on 2022-06-17, vote average 7.1*
+*Released on 2022-06-22, vote average 5.1*

-Fresh out of college and stuck at his New Jersey home without a clear path forward, 22-year-old Andrew begins working as a party starter for bar/bat mitzvahs—where he strikes up a unique friendship with a young mom and her teenage daughter.
+Lina is about to graduate high school and has her sights set on her future at MIT.
+But when her mom gets sick, she encourages Lina to follow in her footsteps and have “the summer of a lifetime” in Rome.
+Using her mom’s old diary as a guide, she explores the romantic and magical city, where she just might find love... and gelato, of course.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/xg17CQrmY8E?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/XIkQFUlBXF0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>